10 Bands Like Linkin Park

 1. Disturbed

-Disturbed is an American heavy metal band from Chicago, Illinois.
-The band was formed in 1994.
-Disturbed is a nu-metal band, and they have released seven studio albums, of which five have debuted at number one on the Billboard 200.
+Disturbed, an American heavy metal band from Chicago, Illinois, formed in 1994.
+They’re known for nu-metal and have released seven studio albums, with five debuting at number one on the Billboard 200.
 Disturbed has sold over 17 million records worldwide.

 2. Papa Roach

-Papa Roach is an American rock band from Vacaville, California, formed in 1993.
-Papa Roach is considered a nu-metal band, known for its unique blend of rap and rock.
-They have released ten studio albums, and their debut album, “Infest” (2000), was triple platinum.
-Papa Roach has sold over 20 million records worldwide.
+Papa Roach, an American rock band from Vacaville, California, formed in 1993.
+Known for their unique blend of rap and rock, they’re considered a nu-metal band.
+With ten studio albums, their debut album “Infest” (2000) achieved triple platinum status, contributing to over 20 million records sold worldwide.

 3. Breaking Benjamin

-Breaking Benjamin is an American rock band from Wilkes-Barre, Pennsylvania.
-The band was formed in 1999.
-Breaking Benjamin is a post-grunge and alternative metal band with hits like “The Diary of Jane” and “Breath”.
+Breaking Benjamin is an American rock band from Wilkes-Barre, Pennsylvania, formed in 1999.
+They are known for post-grunge and alternative metal hits like “The Diary of Jane” and “Breath”.

-They have released six studio albums; their album, “Phobia” (2006), was their most successful, reaching number 2 on the Billboard 200 and being certified platinum.
-Breaking Benjamin has sold over 7 million records worldwide.
+They’ve released six studio albums.
+Their 2006 album, “Phobia”, was the most successful, hitting number 2 on the Billboard 200 and earning platinum status.
+Breaking Benjamin has sold over 7 million records globally.

 4. Three Days Grace

 Three Days Grace is a Canadian rock band from Norwood, Ontario.
-The band was formed in 1992 as a grunge band under the name Groundswell.
-They split in 1996 and reformed in 1997 with the new name Three Days Grace and a new lineup.
+Formed in 1992 as a grunge band called Groundswell, they split in 1996 and reformed in 1997 with a new name and lineup.

-Three Days Grace is best known for their hits “I Hate Everything About You” and “Animal I Have Become”.
-Their music is a mix of post-grunge and alternative metal.
-They have released six studio albums, the latest being “Outsider” (2018).
+Three Days Grace is famous for hits like “I Hate Everything About You” and “Animal I Have Become”.
+Their music blends post-grunge and alternative metal.
+They’ve released six studio albums, with the latest being “Outsider” (2018).

 5. Slipknot

-Slipknot is an American nu metal band from Des Moines, Iowa, formed in 1995.
-They are highly successful and are known for their aggressive music style and energetic live performances.
-The band has released five studio albums, and their debut album, “Slipknot” (1999), was certified platinum in the US.
+Slipknot, an American nu-metal band from Des Moines, Iowa, formed in 1995, is known for their aggressive music style and energetic live shows.
+They’ve released five studio albums, with their 1999 debut, “Slipknot,” achieving platinum status in the US.

 6. Stone Sour

-Stone Sour is an American alternative metal band from Des Moines, Iowa, formed in 1992 by vocalist Corey Taylor and guitarist Jim Root.
-Stone Sour is best known for the hits “Bother” and “Through Glass”.
-Their music style mixes alternative metal, hard rock, and heavy metal.
-The band has released six studio albums and their album, “Hydrograd” (2017), debuted at number 8 on the Billboard 200.
+Stone Sour, an American alternative metal band from Des Moines, Iowa, was formed in 1992 by vocalist Corey Taylor and guitarist Jim Root.
+They’re best known for hits like “Bother” and “Through Glass”.
+Their music blends alternative metal, hard rock, and heavy metal.
+The band has released six studio albums, with “Hydrograd” (2017) debuting at number 8 on the Billboard 200.

 7. Limp Bizkit

-Limp Bizkit is an American rap rock band from Jacksonville, Florida, formed in 1994.
-They are best known for their hits “Nookie” and “Break Stuff”, and their music is nu-metal, rap-rock, and alternative metal.
+Limp Bizkit, an American rap rock band from Jacksonville, Florida, formed in 1994.
+Known for hits like “Nookie” and “Break Stuff”, their music blends nu-metal, rap-rock, and alternative metal.

-Limp Bizkit gained mainstream success with their album, “Significant Other” (1999), which reached number one on the Billboard 200.
-The band has released six studio albums, and their album, “Chocolate Starfish and the Hot Dog Flavored Water” (2000) was certified six-times platinum.
+Limp Bizkit shot to mainstream success with their 1999 album, “Significant Other,” which hit number one on the Billboard 200.
+They have six studio albums, and their 2000 release, “Chocolate Starfish and the Hot Dog Flavored Water,” was certified six-times platinum.

 8. From Ashes To New

-From Ashes to New is an American rock band from Lancaster, Pennsylvania, formed in 2013.
-Their sound is a mashup of alternative metal, rap-rock, and nu-metal.
-They often do covers of popular artists like Linkin Park.
-From Ashes to New has released three studio albums; their album, “Day One” (2016), peaked at number 23 on the Billboard 200.
+From Ashes to New, a rock band from Lancaster, Pennsylvania, formed in 2013, blends alternative metal, rap-rock, and nu-metal.
+Known for covering artists like Linkin Park, they’ve released three studio albums.
+Their 2016 album “Day One” peaked at number 23 on the Billboard 200.

 9. P.O.D.

 Payable on Death (P.O.D.) is an American nu metal band from San Diego, California, formed in 1992.
-P.O.D. is best known for their hits “Youth of the Nation” and “Alive”.
-Their music combines nu-metal, rap-rock, and alternative metal.
-They have released eleven studio albums, and their album, “Satellite” (2001), was certified triple platinum in the US.
+They’re famous for hits like “Youth of the Nation” and “Alive”.
+Their music blends nu-metal, rap-rock, and alternative metal.
+P.O.D. has released eleven studio albums, and their 2001 album “Satellite” was triple platinum in the US.

 10. Skillet

-The American Christian rock band Skillet was formed in 1996 in Memphis, Tennessee.
-Some of their hits include “Monster” and “Awake and Alive”, and their music style is a mix of Christian rock, alternative metal, and hard rock.
-Skillet has released eleven studio albums, the latest being “Dominion” (2022).
+Formed in 1996 in Memphis, Tennessee, Skillet is an American Christian rock band known for hits like “Monster” and “Awake and Alive”.
+They blend Christian rock, alternative metal, and hard rock.
+Skillet has released eleven studio albums, with their latest being “Dominion” (2022).